5th New York Cavalry Regiment

 The 5th New York Cavalry Regiment, also known as the 5th Regiment New York Volunteer Cavalry and nicknamed the "1st Ira Harris Guards", was a cavalry regiment of the Union Army during the American Civil War.
 The regiment had a good fighting reputation, and had important roles in the Battle of Hanover and the Battle of the Wilderness.
 It was present at nearly 175 battles and skirmishes, including Gettysburg, Opequon, and Cedar Creek.
 A majority of its fighting was in Virginia.

 The regiment was formed in New York City by Othniel De Forest.
 Training began in New York before the regiment moved to Annapolis, Maryland.
-John Hammond and Abram H. Krom provided much of the unit's on-field leadership.
-Both began as captains and finished their military careers as commander of the regiment.
 The regiment was originally involved with the defense of Washington, and subsequently served in the Army of the Potomac and then the Army of the Shenandoah.
+John Hammond began as a captain and finished his military career as commander of the regiment, leading the regiment in battles such as Hanover, Williamsport, the Wilderness, Spotsylvania, and Cold Harbor.

 The regiment had 8 officers and 93 men killed or mortally wounded.
 Disease killed 3 more officers and 222 more enlisted men.
 Among the prisons where captured members of the regiment were kept were Libby Prison in Richmond and Andersonville Prison in Georgia.
 The regiment was commanded by eight different men, although two were in command for only a few days.
 The Medal of Honor was awarded to six of the regiment's soldiers.